Karrie Webb

-Karrie Ann Webb AO (born 21 December 1974) is an Australian professional golfer.
+Karrie Anne Webb AO (born 21 December 1974) is an Australian professional golfer.
 She plays mainly on the U.S.-based LPGA Tour, and also turns out once or twice a year on the ALPG Tour in her home country.
 She is a member of the World Golf Hall of Fame.
 She has 41 wins on the LPGA Tour, more than any other active player.